 Awareness campaigns

 Marketing campaigns build public support for a particular issue that an organization seeks to resolve or get behind.
 Typically, the campaign is a comprehensive effort between multiple partners.
-A campaign should
+A campaign should speak to a targeted

 Farm to School